Our Guests

 Butterflies

-Most butterflies won't nest in an insect hotel, but several species become dormant during the cooler, wetter months and need sheltered resting sites.
-Pansies (Junonia), the African Monarch (Danaus chrysippus), and other local species seek out dry crevices in autumn, entering a quiet period until the warmer weather returns.
+Most butterflies won't nest in an insect hotel, but several species go dormant during the cooler, wetter months and need sheltered resting places.
+Pansies, the African Monarch, and other local species seek out dry gaps in autumn.
+They enter a quiet period until the warmer weather returns.

-Dormant butterflies are extraordinarily vulnerable.
-A flooded shelter, a prolonged damp spell, or a curious predator can be fatal.
-They need stable, dry, undisturbed spaces that maintain relatively constant conditions through the wet winter months.
+Dormant butterflies are very vulnerable.
+A flooded shelter, a long damp spell, or a curious predator can be fatal.
+They need stable, dry, undisturbed spaces that stay at a fairly steady temperature through the wet winter months.

-An insect hotel's slatted wood panels, bark layers, and leaf litter sections offer exactly this — narrow vertical gaps and sheltered recesses where a dormant butterfly can rest with folded wings, camouflaged against the wood, undisturbed until spring.
+An insect hotel's slatted wood panels, bark layers, and leaf litter sections offer exactly this: narrow vertical gaps and sheltered nooks where a dormant butterfly can rest with folded wings, blending in against the wood, undisturbed until spring.

-The Table Mountain Beauty (Aeropetes tulbaghia) — one of the Western Cape's most iconic butterflies and a key pollinator of red fynbos flowers including the Red Disa — may visit the garden to feed on nectar-rich blooms.
+The Table Mountain Beauty, one of the Western Cape's most iconic butterflies and a key pollinator of red fynbos flowers including the Red Disa, may visit the garden to feed on nectar-rich blooms.
 It won't shelter in the hotel, but it appreciates the habitat.

 Preferred rooms: The Leaf Litter Lounge, The Bark Hideaway